Oliffka/lstm-classical-music-generator/README.md

 add_subdirectory(/Applications/JUCE ./JUCE)
 The first ‘/Applications/JUCE’ indicates where JUCE can be found.
 The second part ‘./JUCE’ defines where JUCE will be copied to in the build folder.

-2.From the root project folder, run "cmake -G "Xcode" -B build".
+2. From the root project folder, run "cmake -G "Xcode" -B build".
 The .xcodeproj will be in the 'build' folder.

+# How to train the model
+In the 'python' folder you can find an example how to train the LSTM model.
+Also, there are datasets that I used for this project.
+If there is a wish to train a model with a different dataset(to experiment with another musical style), it can be easily done by correcting the paths in the notebook and uploading proper midi files within the dataset.
 # How to use
 1. If you build the project from the source code, it will install the plugin into the default location (/Users/<username>/Library/Audio/Plug-Ins/VST3 or /Users/<username>/Library/Audio/Plug-Ins/Components)

-2. If no, you have to download plugin from bin/ folder and place it in the plugin location on your system
+2. If no, you have to download the plugin from bin/ folder and place it in the plugin location on your system
 3. Once done, you should be able to see lstm_classical_music_generator in the plugin's list in your DAW
-4. Also, you need to download /models folder and place it somewhere on your disc
+4. Also, you need to download /models folder (it contains pre-trained models in a suitable for frugally-deep format, as well as the vocabularies for each musical style and initial midi songs) and place it somewhere on your disc
-5. You need to load the models to the plugin by choosing the folder with the models.
+6. You need to load the models to the plugin by choosing the folder with the models.
 The button is in the 'parameters' block
-6. Finally, you can select the composer, initial song, length of the context and the number of notes to generate.
+7. Finally, you can select the composer, initial song, length of the context and the number of notes to generate.
 Then, click 'Generate' and wait until a new melody is generated

 ![alt text](https://github.com/Oliffka/lstm_classical_music_generator/blob/main/image/plugin.png?raw=true)